avniproject/avni-webapp/README.md

 ### To start webapp for Admin tasks like adding a form or adding a catchment etc...

-In .env.development.local file set value of REACT_APP_DEV_ENV_USER to admin user of your implementation.
-E.g. if you are running Ayu implementation then your .env.development file should look like:
+Set value of REACT_APP_DEV_ENV_USER enviornment variable to admin user of your implementation and run `yarn start` after that.
+E.g. if you are running Ayu implementation then you can run command like:

-`REACT_APP_DEV_ENV_USER=admin@ayu`

-After setting this variable run following command:

 ```
-yarn start
+REACT_APP_DEV_ENV_USER=admin@ayu yarn start
 ```

 ### To start webapp for Data Entry

-In .env.development.local file set value of REACT_APP_DEV_ENV_USER to dev user of your implementation.
-E.g. if you are running Ayu implementation then your .env.development file should look like:
+Set value of REACT_APP_DEV_ENV_USER enviornment variable to dev user of your implementation and run `yarn start` after that.
+E.g. if you are running Ayu implementation then you can run command like:

-`REACT_APP_DEV_ENV_USER=dev@ayu`

-After setting this variable run following command:

 ```
-yarn start
+REACT_APP_DEV_ENV_USER=dev@ayu yarn start
 ```

 ### To enable Cognito authentication in dev environment [Optional]